rwaltr/naming-scheme/README.md

 db02.exmpl.net
 ```

-If you have a single one of that type of VM, then using `web` or `db` by itself is fine.
+If you are only going to have a single one of that type of VM, then using `web` or `db` by itself is fine.

 ## Organizational names